 Value: This is a measure of the return resulting from data management or analysis.
 Handling big data requires a considerable investment in time, energy, and resources – but if it’s done properly, the resulting value can yield considerable profit and competitive advantages for the enterprise.

 Examples of data usage in the media and entertainment industries abound – ranging from the digitization and repackaging of content for different platforms, to the collection and analysis of viewing figures, audience behavior characteristics, and feedback, to informing decisions concerning program content, scheduling, and promotion.
-It is contributing to a media and entertainment market that analysts predict will generate an estimated $2.2 trillion in revenue in 2021.
+Big data is contributing to a media and entertainment market that analysts predict will generate an estimated $2.2 trillion in revenue in 2021.

 Predictive analytics and demand forecasting are data analytics examples that enable Amazon and other retailers to accurately predict what consumers are likely to purchase in the future, based on indicators from their past buying behavior, market fluctuations, and other factors.
 For instance, retailers like Walmart and Walgreens regularly analyze changes in the weather to detect patterns in product demand.